SayHelloGmbH/Advanced-WPPerformance/README.md

 ## Description
 This plugin adds several performance improvements to your WordPress site.
 In contrst to other performance Plugins, this one sets focus on HTTP\2 Standards (like Server Push and SPDY).
-### Moves all scripts to footer
-It moves all scripts to the footer and adds a `defer` attribute.
-This makes sure the scripts won't block the page render process but will still be executed in the right order.

-**Caution:** Could break some inline JS.
 ### minify assets
 This plugin minifies all CSS and JS Files and caches them.
 It will **not** merge them into on file.
 This way you are still able to use conditional assets and if you are using HTTP/2, which I highly recommend, it's not necessary to do so.